 Guitar-playing apes and drunken lizards, a baby panda brushing its teeth and a zebra taking holiday snaps – has the animal world gone crazy?
-No, it’s ok; these are just a sample of the hundreds of exhibits in the 2011 Fiesa sand sculpture festival in the Algarve.
-You’d better be quick if you want to see them – they’ll be destroyed in a couple of weeks!
+No, it’s ok; these were just a sample of the hundreds of exhibits I saw in the Sand City exhibition in the Algarve.

-Using 35,000 tons of sand over an area of 15,000 square meters, ProSandArt, a team of international sand sculptors, have created the largest display of sand sculptures in the world.
-This year, for the first time, visitors were allowed to watch the two-month process, which began in April with transporting and compressing the sand into solid blocks which the artists then carved into shape.
+Using 35,000 tons of sand over an area of 15,000 square meters, a team of international sand sculptors, create the largest display of sand sculptures in the world.
+The two-month process begins in April with transporting and compressing the sand into solid blocks which the artists then carve into shape.

-By June, the exhibition was complete and ready for the hoards of summer visitors and will remain open until mid October.
+By June, the exhibition is complete and ready for the hoards of summer visitors and remains open until mid October.
 At this point, the gates will close and the JCBs will move in to demolish the digestive biscuit-coloured sculptures.
-The whole process starts again next spring.
+The whole process starts again the following spring.

 The man behind ProSandArt, Alper Alagoz, started making sand sculptures back in the 1990s and has worked hard to establish it as an international and professional art form.
-As their website explains, sand sculptors are well aware that their works of art have a temporary lifespan and structure.
+Sand sculptors are well aware that their works of art have a temporary lifespan and structure.
 What drives them on is the knowledge that their creations will form unique and lasting memories in their visitors’ minds.
 That and the fact that there is always a new sculpture waiting to be shaped.

-This year, his team have created a thought-provoking ‘Animal Kingdom’ with plenty of ironic role-reversals, such as a human straining to pull a smug-looking donkey on a cart and an ostrich casually observing a man with his head buried in the sand.
+When I visited, his team had created a thought-provoking ‘Animal Kingdom’ with plenty of ironic role-reversals, such as a human straining to pull a smug-looking donkey on a cart and an ostrich casually observing a man with his head buried in the sand.

-There are familiar faces like Mickey Mouse and Hello Kitty and characters from well-known tales like Alice in Wonderland and Dracula.
-Myths, legends and traditions from around the globe are faithfully represented or humorously distorted with explanations in writing to help visitors understand.
+There were familiar faces like Mickey Mouse and Hello Kitty and characters from well-known tales like Alice in Wonderland and Dracula.
+Myths, legends and traditions from around the globe were faithfully represented or humorously distorted with explanations in writing to help visitors understand.

 As an incentive to drag yourself away from the Algarve’s beaches during the day, there are free sand sculpting workshops on offer.
-Not just for kids so feel free to explore your creative side – just don’t forget your sunscreen and a hat!.
-Or you could just cool off in the café and let the youngsters get on with it while you watch a DVD of the artists in action.
+They’re not just for kids so feel free to explore your creative side – just don’t forget your sunscreen and a hat!
+Or you could just cool off in the café and let the youngsters get on with it while you watch a video of the artists in action.